egotistical-giraffe/egotisticalgiraffe.com/content/posts/demonstrators-guide-to-tech-safety.md

 ### Your group:

 - Download the [Signal messaging app](https://signal.org)
-  - Turn on expiring messages in your conversation and set to time of 30 minutes or less
+  - Turn on expiring messages in your conversation and set to timeout of one hour or less
   - Keep message groups small
 - Agree on rendezvous point far from action location.
 Remember, you won't be able to safely use data at the action.